FStarLang/FStar/README.md

      In order to use F*, you will need to separately download Z3 4.3.1 binaries and place them in this directory (or somewhere in your path).
 You can fetch these binaries from z3.codeplex.com.

+     F* should also be compatible with any theorem prover that implements the SMT2 standard (we use no Z3-specific features).
+So, you should be able to use another solver by passing the "--smt <path to solver exe>" option to F*.

   examples/